 Spend the day in Voss viewing the beautiful country from the horseback (optional).
 Continue the drive to the coastal city Bergen (1h45m) that will offer you the ideal combination of nature, culture and exhilarating city life.
 Bergen is a great place to continue with a coastal fjord journey.

-Prices listed are per person.
+Prices listed are per person, twin share.
 For last minute bookings: prices are subject to availability.
-Early indicative price for 2020.

 Our Nordic Self-Drive Holidays program extends across the Nordic region; including Finland, Sweden, Denmark, Norway and Iceland.

 We have spent time selecting countryside accommodation situated in key locations allowing you the opportunity to explore attractions and scenic highlights in the regions on day tours.
 Then come back to your lodging in the afternoon enjoying a satisfying meal at your accomomdation.

 Our Nordic self-drive holidays are designed as short itineraries in each of the countries Norway, Finland, Denmark, Sweden & Iceland and can be combined to create a longer more in-depth itinerary if you wish.

 Accommodation - important note